 To access the benefits of this fruit, you can simply add a handful of fresh cranberries to oatmeal, smoothies, or even salads.

-Drinking coffee may have protective effects on the liver.
-Studies show that drinking coffee lowers the risk of cirrhosis in people with chronic liver disease and may also reduce the risk of developing liver cancer.
+Drinking coffee may have protective effects on the liver. show that drinking coffee lowers the risk of cirrhosis in people with chronic liver disease and may also the risk of developing liver cancer.

-Coffee is associated with a lower risk of death in people with chronic liver disease and an improved response to antiviral treatment in people with hepatitis C. The benefits may be due to coffee’s ability to prevent the accumulation of fat and collagen in the liver.
+Coffee is with a lower risk of death in people with chronic liver disease and an improved response to antiviral treatment in people with hepatitis C. The benefits may be due to coffee’s ability to prevent the accumulation of fat and collagen in the liver.

 Garlic adds a wonderful flavor to any dish, whether raw or in powdered form.
 It has anti-inflammatory properties and can help lower your cholesterol and blood pressure.
 High blood pressure can harm the blood vessels in the kidney, so it’s a good idea to keep it in check.